With its long and adorably silky coat and deep, intelligent eyes, the Havanese has won many hearts around the world.

-The even worse case you can find, are puppy mills, where the dogs are bred and raised in inhumane conditions and are shipped to pet stores in terrible health condition.
+The even worse case you can find, are puppy mills, where the dogs are bred and raised in inhumane conditions and are shipped to pet stores in terrible health conditions.

-Therefore, you should avoid buying a Havanese puppy from a pet store at all cost.
+Therefore, you should avoid buying a Havanese puppy from a pet store at all costs.

 A reputable breeder is someone who, first of all, deeply cares about the breed and is focused on making the breed even better.